|

 can be caused by video compression, transfers, data errors, and

+analog signal noise.
 Aspect Ratio – The ratio of width to

+height of a video image.
 Authoring - The process of designing and

+creating the content of a DVD.
 Bit rate - A bit rate is the amount of

 information (or bits) that is transferred per second (bits per